richgel999/fpng/README.md

 ### Decoding

+Reliably/safely/robustly parsing binary image files in C/C++ is very difficult, so use the included example decoder at your own risk.
+I've fuzzed it and double and triple checked everything, but it's always possible I've made a mistake.
+I highly recommend you use [Wuffs](https://github.com/google/wuffs) to decode .PNG's created by this module.
+Its decoder is extremely fast and robust.
+Anyhow:

 **The included fast decoder will only decode PNG files created by fpng.** However, it has a full PNG chunk parser, and when it detects PNG files not written by fpng it returns the error code `FPNG_DECODE_NOT_FPNG` so you can fall back to a general purpose PNG reader.
 Also, the decompressor validates the compressed data during decompression and will immediately stop and return `FPNG_DECODE_NOT_FPNG` whenever any of the fpng constraints (implied by the fdEC marker's presence) are violated.
 You can use ```fpng_get_info()``` to quickly detect if a PNG file can be decoded using fpng.

 ```